IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Murk balance changes: spawns a fly every 3 (direct melee swing 5) hits, instead of chance.
 Slam has a longer delay, but mudballs do more damage, Spinning Stinger attack is telegraphed with delays, Orge Snot balls have been replaced with a less-sticky version that inflicts a stacking debuff

 -Boss checklists; be sure to check it AFTER each fight as well!

--Hellion gains defense and debuff immunity apon activating Tyrant's Glare (post Festive Moons/warped background phase)

--Hellion's beam has been given a visual overhaul to fix a bug where it was invisible (see fixed), also Hellion's arena aura has been changed to something less flashy on the eyes and likely more GPU friendly, Skeletron Hands now do 150 contact damage, Hellion has more delay before moving again with the lasers, or shooting sky fractures, some other attacks changed in an effort to make them more fair, army enemies will now fly at the player more often

 -Sharkvern's HP increased to 120000, body segments now take 25% (Tail 0%) reduced damage to peircing weapons, and no reduction to true melee projectiles (IE yoyos, spears), various changes have happened to the fight, and various balance changes as well